mlandry1/CarND/CarND-PID-Control-P9/README.md

 First, I went for a manual tuning.
 I used a method similar to the one described [here](https://en.wikipedia.org/wiki/PID_controller#Manual_tuning).

 ##### Kp tuning
-At first, I created two pid controler.
+At first, I created two PID controlers.
 The first for speed regulation, the second one for steering control.
-I then setuped both controller with small values of Kp at first.
+I then setuped both controllers with small values of Kp.

 ##### Speed regulator final tuning
 I then focused only on the speed regulator.
 I increased the Kp value until I reached a state of "constant oscillation".
 The value of the gain at this step is called the "*utlimate gain*".
 I then tuned Kp to half of this *ultimate gain*.
 The next step was to tune the Ki component of my speed regulator.
 I increased Ki until I reached a stable speed without any steady state error.
 I then added a bit of Kd to improve response time.